Get Started

 Services and expertise

-• Responsiveness: Firm responds to client inquiries within 24 hours and demonstrates a high level of client service attention and sophistication.
+• Responsiveness: Firm commits to responding to client inquiries within 24 hours and seeks to deliver a high level of client service attention and sophistication.

 • Assets under management (AUM): Minimum of $300M in discretionary assets.
-We make exceptions to this minimum for qualifying wealth managers on our platform who solely provide standalone financial planning.
+We make exceptions to this minimum for qualifying wealth managers on our platform who solely provide standalone financial planning or other legacy relationships.

-• Financial planning offering: Firm must offer financial planning as part of the overall investment management service.
+• Financial planning offering: Firm must offer financial planning as part of the overall investment management services.

 We have a more detailed overview of our advisor selection process for all three types of firms here.